 The Best Way to Say Goodbye to a Year

-What’s taking inventory, you may be wondering?
-Taking inventory is a simple exercise and the best way we know to set the stage for a fantastic new year.
-And all it takes is a pen, paper, and 15 minutes of uninterrupted time.
+You may have heard me talk about this before, but if you’re new to taking inventory, it’s a simple exercise and the best way I know to set the stage for an even better year ahead.
+And all it takes is a pen, paper and 15 minutes of uninterrupted time.

 It’s worth noting, sometimes we tend to feel accomplishments only include major positive life events such as buying a house, reaching a money goal, having children, starting a company, or writing a book.
 But often it’s the dark days, difficult times, and hard-learned lessons that deserve recognition to prepare us for the next chapter of our lives.

-This weekend, schedule a date with yourself to pour a cup of tea or glass of wine and take inventory of your past year.
+This weekend, schedule a date with yourself to pour a cup of tea or a glass of something that makes you happy and take inventory of your past year.

 Taking Inventory Exercise: